-In 1974 He founded the George Street Playhouse regional theater in New Brunswick, New Jersey, now in its 47th year.
+In 1974 he founded the George Street Playhouse regional theater in New Brunswick, New Jersey, now in its 49th year.
 He built and operated Off-Broadway’s John Houseman Theater Center and Douglas Fairbanks Theater for over 20 years.
 Most recently he renovated and became the operator of a 160 seat off-Broadway Theater, reopening it as Theater555, 555 West 42 Street in New York City.
 He hosts rentals at the theater in addition to producing his own projects.

 On Broadway he produced: Bill Maher: Victory Begins At Home (Tony nomination for Best Special Theatrical Event), Neil Simon’s The Dinner Party, It Ain’t Nothin’ But The Blues (nominated for 4 Tony Awards including Best Musical) and Electra (nominated for 3 Tony Awards).

-In 1974, he founded and for fourteen years was the Producing Director of the George Street Playhouse, a professional (LORT) regional theater in New Brunswick, New Jersey.
-For 25 years, he was the chairman of Amas Musical Theatre, a not-for-profit theater founded by Rosetta LeNoire and dedicated to the training of “city kids” in the performing arts and the creation of new musicals for multi-ethnic casts.
+In addition to founding the George Street Playhouse in 1974, for 25 years, he was the chairman of Amas Musical Theatre, a not-for-profit theater founded by Rosetta LeNoire and dedicated to the training of “city kids” in the performing arts and the creation of new musicals for multi-ethnic casts.
 He was awarded the Robert Whitehead Award for excellence in producing in February, 1999.

 In April, 2007 he performed his own 90 minute adaptation of King Lear, a one person presentation entitled “Considering Lear.”
 In the fall of 2016, he performed My Father's Voice, a solo presentation of his father's letters from the Ellis Island Prison and the War in the Pacific, 1938-1945.

 Mr. Krebs recently retired after 50 years as a professor of theater arts at Baruch College, City University of New York , where he continued a career as an educator that began in 1969 at Rutgers University (37 years) in New Jersey, where he is professor emeritus.